MortyC-137Smith/MortyC-137Smith/README.md

 **I will not friend you if you're under 16**

-Please don't try roleplaying with me it makes me nervous.
+Please don't try roleplaying with me, it makes me nervous.
 Thank you.

 ###### I might be unresponsive / nonverbal sometimes, words are difficult.
 Patience is very appreciated.